-If they were to invest while still getting hit with high credit interest, any returns earned on their investments would be cancelled out by the amount of interest they’re paying on the cards.
+If they were to invest while still getting hit with high credit interest, any returns earned on their investments would be canceled out by the amount of interest they’re paying on the cards.

-In a nutshell – their debt is costing them more than they’d earn in interest from their investments.
+In a nutshell – their debt is costing them more than they’d earn in returns from their investments.

-If you have debt with an interest rate of more than 10%, my advice would be focus paying it off ASAP before investing.
+If you have debt with an interest rate of more than 12%, my advice would be to focus on paying it off ASAP before investing.

 Ben and Claire’s credit card repayment strategy –